-To minimize this side effect, you should reduce your intake of coffee, tea, cola and stimulant caffeine drinks.
-Try decaffeinated products, or replacing tea and coffee with fruit juice or herbal teas.
+To minimize this side effect, you should reduce your intake of coffee, tea, cola, and stimulant caffeine drinks.
+Try decaffeinated products or replace tea and coffee with fruit juice or herbal teas.

-Often after you quit smoking you may develop a cough.
+Often after you quit smoking, you may develop a cough.
 This is caused by the cilia (the small hairs) that line your lungs and windpipe re-growing and working to clear out the tar and mucus that has built up over the time you were a smoker.
 Your body is healing itself.
-If your cough is lasting more than a couple of weeks, consult your doctor or healthcare provider.
+If your cough lasts more than a couple of weeks, consult your doctor or healthcare provider.
 The cough may no longer be a side effect of quitting smoking.

 4. Quitting Can Cause Depression, Anxiety, and Irritability.

-One of the most dreaded side effects of quitting smoking, particularly by those around you, are the bad moods and tempers that are often associated with quitting.
-Try to remain stress-free, eat healthily and plan some light exercise into your day as that will help you relax.
+One of the most dreaded side effects of quitting smoking, particularly by those around you, is the bad moods and tempers that are often associated with quitting.
+Try to remain stress-free, eat healthily, and plan some light exercise into your day as that will help you relax.